 - achievements against the employment projection and mix as specified in their applications

-- compliance with relevant department policies and guidelines and Australian and Northern Territory Government legislation.
+- compliance with relevant department policies and guidelines and Australian and NT government's legislation.

 Where non-compliance is identified through audit, a strategy to address such non-compliance will be developed and agreed between the GTO and the department.
 The strategy and strategy timeframe will be dependent on the extent of the non-compliance.

-All non-compliance must be rectified in accordance with the agreed strategy and timeframe and signed off by the auditor prior to the GTO being found compliant, placed on the National register and receiving funding under a JGTP contract.
+All non-compliance must be rectified in accordance with the agreed strategy and timeframe and signed off by the auditor prior to the GTO being found compliant, placed on the national register.

-Any GTO unable to comply with the National Standards for group training organisations may lose its recognition status, be removed from the National Register and, where relevant have the JGTP contract cancelled.
+Any GTO unable to comply with the National Standards for Group Training Organisations may lose its recognition status, be removed and from the national register.

 Contract of training

-Under the department’s Australian Apprenticeships Support Services (AASS) arrangements, the Australian Apprenticeships Centre (AAC) is responsible for assisting all Northern Territory employers, apprentices and trainees complete and lodge the Contract of Training.
+Under the department’s Australian Apprenticeships Support Services (AASS) arrangements, the Australian Apprenticeships Network NT is responsible for assisting all NT employers, apprentices and trainees complete and lodge the contract of training.